MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cosmos-middleware.md

 #### Defining local variables

 Next, we need local variables for manipulating our database and a class to store the information we want to log.
 That information class, which we call `Log`, defines what the JSON properties associated with each member will be named.
-We'll get back to that futher on.
+We'll get back to that further on.

 ```cs
     private string Endpoint;